roman-milk/roman-milk.github.io/teacher-teacher.md

+===

- ****** Teacher Teacher Ch.
-06 ****** bysadkins116© Dawn gasped as the vibrations coursed through her ass and straight to her cunt.
+Dawn gasped as the vibrations coursed through her ass and straight to her cunt.
 Already aroused she was quickly climbing to an orgasm.
 Not knowing what to do, she stood up and looked at her class.
 Her nipples, now so hard they hurt, clearly showed through the tight top accentuating the rings and chains going down to her cunt.
 The vibrations stopped when she stood and gave her some relief.
 Humiliated but trying to remain composed, Dawn started to take roll, calling out names and marking attendance.

  Nothing more happened and she ignored the whispers as she finished taking roll and the bell rang to signal the end of homeroom.
 The students quickly got up and exited the room but several of the boys made sure they walked by to get a better look at the exposed teacher blushing at the front of the class.